 But I digress.

 The point of this week’s series, in a nutshell, is this:

 Thanks and Kisses,

-And I’ll readily admit that I might be too serious about it.
 What some consider harmless escapism I consider mental programming.
-I’ve witnessed manipulative, destructive relationships firsthand.
-I’ve seen the damage they can cause even years later.
-I’ve seen otherwise bright, intelligent women on the receiving end of abuse, harrowed of mind because they somehow failed to please someone who was hellbent on treating them like an object from start to finish.
+I’ve witnessed manipulative, destructive relationships firsthand, along with the damage they can cause even years later.
+I’ve seen otherwise bright, intelligent people on the receiving end of abuse, harrowed of mind because they somehow failed to please someone who was hellbent on treating them like an object from start to finish.